why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/yast_installer.md

 However, _Btrfs_ has been the preferred filesystem for all openSUSE distributions for several years.
 This filesystem boasts a powerful _copy-on-write_ logic, which lies at the heart of openSUSE's approach to stability: _Btrfs_ allows to conveniently create and use _snapshots_, aka 'restoration points' on Windows (see [Introduction to snapper](snapper.md) for details).
 For this reason we highly recommend you to use it for all your data partitions when installing _Leap_.

 !!! info
     Snapshots take advantage of the _copy-on-write_ logic of _Btrfs_.
 On a copy-on write filesystem, submitted changes do not overwrite the previous state; instead, changes are 'moved' to a different location on the disk, so that the location of origin is left unchanged.
-Together with 'deduplication' rules aimed at minimizing redundancies between file changes, this logic allows for the layering of several versions of an entire filesystem, with each layer representing different sets of changes representing a certain meaningful action by the end user ('before installing package X', 'before creating subvolume Y', etc.).
+Together with 'deduplication' rules aimed at minimizing redundancies between file changes, this logic allows for the layering of several versions of an entire filesystem, with each layer representing different sets of changes.
+These sets of changes thus correspond to meaningful actions from the end user's perspective, such as 'before installing package X', 'before creating subvolume Y', etc.
     Renouncing _Brtfs_ thus means renouncing this feature.
 Given that _Tumbleweed_ was designed around this feature, it will not work as intended unless you pick this filesystem.

+#### LUKS encryption
+If you are installing _Leap_ on a laptop, or generally on any machine accessible to untrusted individuals, we highly recommend protecting your data with a _full disk encryption_.
+The price to pay is that doing so will entirely wipe out your drive.
+The obvious advantage, however, is that this will protect your data with a sound security model.

+!!! info
+    Full disk encryption contrasts with _partition encryption_ in that it protects your entire physical drive using cryptographic techniques.
+For reasons that go beyond the scope of this document, partition encryption is significantly less secure than full disk encryption.
+In pictures, partition encryption is like locking your house with an old fashioned padlock and hiding the key in a flowerpot lying on the terrace, while full disk encryption is like locking your house with a digital padlock and keeping the code only in your mind.

+To apply full disk encryption while installing, you can either use the _Guided Setup_ feature or manually create the partition scheme first and then apply encryption.
+If you do the latter, you can simply reproduce the steps listed below:

+<u>Step by step (Guided Setup)</u>

+1. Select _Guided Setup_'_ from the _Disk_ screen
+2. Check _Enable LVM_'_ and _Enable Disk Encryption_, and enter a strong password in both text fields
+3. Then, on the _Filesystem Options_ screen:
+    * Select _Btrfs_.
+    * Tick the _Enable Snapshots_ checkbox ([scroll up](yast_installer.md#picking-a-file-system-for-data-partitions) or see [this document](snapper.md) to understand the reason why we recommend this).
+    * Tick the _Propose Separate Home LVM Logical Volume_ checkbox.
+    * Select _Btfs_ again as _File System Type_ for your `/home` directory.
+    * Tick the _Propose Separate Swap LVM Logical Volume_.

+!!! info
+    The recommended setup mentioned here makes use of the [cryptsetup](https://gitlab.com/cryptsetup/cryptsetup/blob/master/README.md) utility in conjunction with an LVM partition. `cryptsetup` is a popular and trusted tool in the Linux community implementing the LUKS Linux kernel standard, while LVM is a tool allowing your machine to see multiple physical disks as one single (logical) partition, or vice-versa, to one unique physical disk as multiple (logical) partitions.
+LVM & LUKS work well together as it considerably simplifies the encryption - decryption operations.

 ## Time Zone
 ### Clock and Time Zone